Hungerford: Geography

-Hungerford is on the River Dun.
-It is the westernmost town in Berkshire, on the border with Wiltshire.
-It is in the North Wessex Downs.
-The highest point in the entire South East England region is the 297 m summit of Walbury Hill, 4 miles from the town centre.
+Hungerford is on the river Dun.
+It is the westernmost town in Berkshire, on the border with Wiltshire, in the North Wessex Downs.
+The highest point in the South East England region is the 297 m summit of Walbury Hill, 4 miles from the town centre.

 The Kennet and Avon Canal separates Hungerford from what might be described as the town's only suburb, the village of Eddington.
 Other settlements in the parish include Upper Eddington, Leverton and Hungerford Newtown.
+The canal opened in 1811 znd passes through the town alongside the river Dun, a major tributary of the river Kennet.
+The confluence with the Kennet is to the north of the centre, whence canal and river both continue east.

 The town has, as its western border, a county divide which also marks the border of the South East and South West England regions; it is 60 miles west of London and 55 miles east of Bristol on the A4.
 It is almost equidistant from the towns of Newbury and Marlborough.
 Freeman's Marsh, on the western edge of the town, is a Site of Special Scientific Interest.